DeepaGheewala/Amazon_Vine_Analysis/README.md

 <p align="center"><img src="Images/Vine_unpaid_5star.jpg"  align="center" height="70" width="500"></p>

 ### Conclusion
 - IF we see comparison of Paid and Unpaid Reviews, the Paid reviews are way more less compared to unpaid one.
+This clearly shows its a bias data.

 - Among the Paid review **48.89%** were 5-star which makes it can be considered as positively biased rating when compared to the Unpaid ones which is **38.87%**

 - However, the ratio of Paid : Unpaid is 0.237 which is very less.
-Hence the data cannot be overall called as biased.
+Hence the data is clearly called as biased.

 - Other Information we could find is Verfied users impact on the paid and non paid reviews
 <p align="center"><img src="Images/verified_purchase_rating.jpg"  align="center" height="100" width="500"></p>